 Plot/Reach Specific and Unweighted Analysis Results

 - The Plot/ReachCondition and ConditionSummary worksheets of the benchmark tools provide users with conditions needed for plot/reach specific analyses or unweighted analyses.
-To see an example of these results, download an example completed terrestrial benchmark tool and an example completed aquatic benchmark tool.
+To see an example of these results, download an example completed terrestrial benchmark tool and an example completed lotic benchmark tool.

 Weighted Analysis Results